mlpack/mlpack/doc/user/methods/knn.md

-## `KNN`
+## `KNN`: k-nearest-neighbor search

-The `KNN` class implements `k`-nearest neighbor search (both exact and approximate), a core computational task that is useful in many machine learning situations.  mlpack's `KNN` class uses [trees](../core/trees.md), by default the [`KDTree`](../core/tree/kdtree.md), to provide significantly accelerated computation; depending on input options, an efficient single-tree or dual-tree algorithm is used.
+The `KNN` class implements k-nearest neighbor search (both exact and approximate), a core computational task that is useful in many machine learning situations.  mlpack's `KNN` class uses [trees](../core/trees.md), by default the [`KDTree`](../core/trees/kdtree.md), to provide significantly accelerated computation; depending on input options, an efficient dual-tree or single-tree algorithm is used.

 mlpack's `KNN` implementation builds a tree structure on the dataset to be searched (called the 'reference set').
-This provides significant efficiency gains, and is most effective in low to medium dimensions (typically less than 100).
+This provides significant efficiency gains, and is most effective in low to medium dimensions, typically less than 100.

 <!-- TODO: link to LSH as an alternative for higher dimensions -->

-`KNN` can either search for the nearest neighbors of all points in the reference set (also called all-nearest-neighbors), or `KNN` can search for the nearest neighbors in the reference set of a different set of query points.
+`KNN` can either search for the nearest neighbors of all points in the reference set (also called all-nearest-neighbors), or a separate set of query points can be used.

 The `KNN` class supports configurable behavior, with numerous runtime and compile-time parameters, including the distance metric, type of data, search